debbdeb/NarrateAStory/README.md

 Researchers, educators, students, and members of the public are welcome to participate.

 - 🌐 Visit: **NarrateAStory.com**
-- 🧑‍💻 Contribute heritage data
+- 🧑‍💻 Contribute rare heritage data
-- 🤝 Collaborate on research and data storytelling projects
+- 🤝 Participate in research and data storytelling projects

 ---